Hours of Operation

 Please make cheques payable to EECAP.

-Aylmer Corner Cupboard Food Bank is happy to accept e-transfer donations.
-Be sure to include your address in the comments to receive a receipt.
-Please send donations to eecap@eastlink.ca.
+We will also gratefully accept e-transfer donations.
+Be sure to include your address in the notes to receive an income tax receipt.
+Please direct donations to eecap@eastlink.ca.

 Christmas Care